Underdetermination in Classic and Modern Tests of General Relativity: The Geometric Trinity as a Case of Strong Underdetermination

-But there are yet further motivations which might underlie the discrimination approach.
+So, up to this point, we have two motivations which might underlie the discrimination approach in the case of the geometric trinity: \begin{enumerate} \item Fewer surplus degrees of freedom in one theory versus another. \item Inertial structure of one theory remaining `physically significant' in the other. \end{enumerate} But there are yet further motivations which might underlie the discrimination approach.
 For example, some physicists who work on TEGR believe that this theory offers non-trivial \emph{benefits} due to its gauge structure.
-While in this paper we have chosen to present GR, TEGR, and STGR in their standard formulations (the tradition formulation of GR and the Palatini formulations of TEGR and STGR) due both to their familiarity and the ease of comparison that this facilitates, all of these theories can alternatively be formulated in terms of vielbeins \parencite{deFelice:1990hu, Aldrovandi:2013wha, Heisenberg}.
-We will not dwell on the details here, but within the vielbein formulation of TEGR it becomes apparent that TEGR is a gauge theory of the translation group \parencite[Ch.~3]{Aldrovandi:2013wha}.
-Furthermore, preferring this structure can be understood by way of a unificationist perspective:\footnote{As \textcite{Aldrovandi:2013wha} acknowledge (and as \textcite{Wallace2015-WALFAB-6} has also registered), TEGR is not quite a standard Yang-Mills gauge theory due to the presence of soldering.
-We won't go into this further here.} \begin{quote} Three of the four known fundamental interactions of nature---namely, the electromagnetic, the weak and the strong interactions---are described [...] as gauge theory.
+While in this paper we have chosen to present GR, TEGR, and STEGR in their standard formulations (the tradition formulation of GR and the Palatini formulations of TEGR and STEGR) due both to their familiarity and the ease of comparison that this facilitates, all of these theories can alternatively be formulated in terms of vielbeins \parencite{deFelice:1990hu, Aldrovandi:2013wha, Heisenberg}.
+We will not dwell on the details here, but within the vielbein formulation of TEGR it becomes arguable that TEGR is a gauge theory of the translation group \parencite[Ch.~3]{Aldrovandi:2013wha}.\footnote{At least, so the claim in the physics literature goes---see \textcite{Wallace2015-WALFAB-6} for some push-back.} For some, such reasoning is compelling because if gravity is a gauge theory of spatial translations, this ``explains why gravitation has for source energy-momentum, just the Noether current for those translations.'' \parencite[p.\ 181]{Aldrovandi:2013wha}.
+Furthermore, preferring this structure can be understood by way of a unificationist perspective: \begin{quote} Three of the four known fundamental interactions of nature---namely, the electromagnetic, the weak and the strong interactions---are described [...] as gauge theory.
 Only [...] general relativity, does not fit in such a gauge scheme.
 Teleparallel gravity [...] fits perfectly in the gauge template.
 Its advent, therefore, means that now all four fundamental interactions of nature turn out to be described by one and the same kind of theory \parencite{Aldrovandi:2015wfa}. \end{quote}